Practical Joke (horse)

 Practical Joke (foaled April 15, 2014 in Kentucky) is a retired multiple Grade I-winning American Thoroughbred racehorse whose wins included the Hopeful, Champagne and H. Allen Jerkens Memorial Stakes.

 Background

-Practical Joke is a bay colt with a star and no other white markings who was bred in Kentucky by Whispering Oaks.
+Practical Joke is a bay stallion with a star and no other white markings who was bred in Kentucky by Whispering Oaks.
 He is from the fifth crop of foals by Into Mischief, a stakes winning son of Harlan's Holiday and out of Leslie's Lady, who later produced champion Beholder.
 Into Mischief originally stood for only $12,500, but his profile increased when he sired two-time Breeders' Cup Dirt Mile winner Goldencents.
 Practical Joke is the fourth foal out of the stakes placed mare Halo Humor, by Distorted Humor.
 He was sold twice as a yearling in 2015, first in the Keeneland January mixed sale for $135,000 and then at the Keeneland September sale for $240,000.